AuDojo/AuDojo/.github/ISSUE_TEMPLATE/bug-report.md

         4. See error
     validations:
       required: true

   - type: dropdown
     id: browsers
     attributes:
-      label: "Browsers"
+      label: "🌐 Browsers"
-      description: What browsers are you seeing the problem on ?
+      description: "What browsers are you seeing the problem on?"
       multiple: true
       options:
         - Firefox